 The UK also has a problem with so-called “food deserts”, defined as an area populated by 5-15,000 people who have access to two or fewer big supermarkets.
 Many of these areas are dotted with smaller convenience stores – which are demonstrably more expensive and less likely to stock fresh, healthy supplies – and force people who can’t afford private transport to go without the healthy food they need.

 How many people are in food poverty in the UK?

-Sustain UK estimates that 8.4 million people in the UK are living in food poverty, with BAME, disabled and older people worst affected.
-Many people struggling for food are employed as 72 per cent of children in poverty have at least one parent who works, according to the Child Poverty Action Group.
+Other UK food poverty estimates go even higher.
+Charity Sustain UK said 8.4 million people in the UK are living in food poverty, with BAME, disabled and older people worst affected.

-In 2019-20, a record high of nearly two million people in the UK used a food bank, according to the Trussell Trust.
-The number of families struggling to afford food is likely higher, as some people report the stigma and shame around poverty being enough to stop them seeking help to eat.
-Around a million people live in “food deserts”, the Social Market Foundation said.
+The number of families struggling to afford food is likely higher than food bank figures would suggest, as some people report the stigma and shame around poverty being enough to stop them seeking help to eat.

 What causes food poverty?